Trout Power

 Thank You for your support!

 Brook trout are not only the state fish of New York, they are one of the few fish that is native to the state.
 As the last glaciers receded thousands of years ago, a pristine environment was left behind for these native fish.
 Today New York consists of 7,600 lakes and ponds, and over 70,000 miles of streams and rivers.
-To fill these waterbodies, the DEC in NY has had an active stocking program of brook trout beginning in 1879-1880.
-Over the past 140 years continuous stocking has lead to intraspecific breeding with native populations of fish by mixing the genetics and creating hybrids of stocked and native DNA.
-Within New York, there are a select few populations of genetically distinct brook trout that have not been influenced by stocking.

 Genetic Analysis